morko/haxwin/README.md

 extract under ext_lib and rename the folder to "libemgucv" without the quotes.
 This way you dont have edit any references.

-* Alternative: edit the reference to Emgu.CV.World.dll to point to correspondig file under where you have installed Emgu Cv
+* Alternative: edit the reference to Emgu.CV.World.dll to point to corresponding file under where you have installed Emgu Cv

 Building for Windows